bianik/vocable-trainer/report/report.md

 # Report
 ## The program
-The chosen program is a vocable trainer
+The program is a vocable trainer
 ## Implementation
 ### Development and Testing
 ### Problems
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMzMjczMzUzMywtODI1ODk4NDMsLTM5Mz
+eyJoaXN0b3J5IjpbMTU1NTM5NTk0NywtODI1ODk4NDMsLTM5Mz
 A0OTI4Ml19
 -->